Barcelona Travel Guide

 - Got a question or comment about Barcelona?
 Ask a Travel Expert!

-When?
-It is always the right time to holiday in Barcelona, with its hot summers and mild winters.
+It is always the right time to holiday in Barcelona, with its long, hot summers and mild winters.
 The best months to travel to Barcelona are between June and September, but those who find the heat and crowds taxing should avoid mid-summer (August).
+Read more on Barcelona's Climate and Weather.

 A view of Barcelona © roblisameehan